Growth worries slam stocks, oil, emerging markets

 A string of dismal data from Germany and other large euro zone economies in recent weeks has fed anxiety over a possible return to recession in the region, and the jury is still out on the ECB's proposed policy response.

-Some investors have been speculating that the ECB will be forced to launch a sovereign bond-buying program, styled on the Fed's quantitative easing.
+Some investors have been speculating that the ECB will be forced to launch a sovereign bond-buying programe, styled on the Fed's quantitative easing.

 China's shares ended down on Friday as investors remained cautious ahead of September economic data due next week.
 Economists expect the Chinese economy to have grown at its weakest pace in more than five years, according to a Reuters poll.